nathanydo/nathanydo/README.md

 Student Developer
 -----------------

-I am a second-year student studying Computer Science who's focus is to become a Web Developer.
+I am a third-year student studying Computer Science who's focus is to become a Web Developer.

 * 🌍  I'm based in Portland, OR
 * ✉️  You can contact me at [nathanyingdo@gmail.com](mailto:nathanyingdo@gmail.com)